RebelMouse's Apple News Integration

 When you add a new post or edit an existing one, you can choose whether to publish it to Apple News or not.

-- FB video embeds are not supported.
+- Facebook video embeds are not supported.

 - Facebook post embeds are supported.

-- Tweet embeds are supported too.
+- Twitter embeds are supported.

-- Instagram post embeds can also be used because they are supported.
+- Instagram post embeds are supported.

-Apple News' Native Stats
+Apple News's Native Stats

-- How to monetize Apple News
+How to Monetize Apple News